-Risk Management Fund - The 31.53% decrease in fund balance from \$0.92M to \$0.63M is primarily due to increased costs for insurance and claims.
+Risk Management Fund - The 31.53% decrease in fund balance from \$0.92M to \$0.63M is primarily due to increased costs for insurance and claims, and change in fund balance policy.
+The City decided to reduce the required amount now that we are fully insured.